redbadger/crux/CONTRIBUTING.md

 Issues tagged with "feature" represent accepted, well-scoped feature requests.
 If you implement an issue tagged with feature as described in the issue, your pull request will be accepted with a high degree of certainty.

-> [!NOTE]
->
-> **Pull requests are NOT a place to discuss feature design.** Please do
-> not open a WIP pull request to discuss a feature.
-Instead, use a discussion
-> and link to your branch.